 Does Chrome or Chromebook have a built-in free VPN?

 No, neither Chrome nor Chromebook has a built-in free VPN.
-Chromebook does have built-in IKEv2 support, but you’ll still need to connect to a VPN server to use it.
-To protect your data, take a look at my top recommended VPNs that are compatible with Chrome and Chromebook.
+Chromebook has built-in IKEv2 support, but you’ll still need to connect to a VPN server.
+To protect your data, look at this list of top recommended VPNs compatible with Chrome and Chromebook.

 Rank